An invitation to Alexandrov geometry: CAT(0) spaces: Notes

-All the topics discussed in this chapter link Alexandrov geometry with the fundamental group.
-The theory of {}\emph{hyperbolic groups}, a branch of \emph{geometric group theory}, introduced by Mikhael Gromov, could be considered as a further step in this direction, see \cite{gromov:hyp-groups}.
+All the topics discussed in this lecture link Alexandrov geometry with the fundamental group.
+The theory of {}\emph{hyperbolic groups}, a branch of {}\emph{geometric group theory}, introduced by Mikhael Gromov \cite{gromov-1987}, could be considered as a further step in this direction.